clach04/pebble_watchface_framework/README.md

 There is no default icon, add a 25x25 resource and declare it as an icon, see https://developer.rebble.io/developer.pebble.com/guides/migration/migration-guide-4/index.html
 Additional options

+https://www.stef.be/dpaint/ is a good web/cloud-based bitmap editor.
+Upload images to `resources` directory and update `package.json`.
+See linked examples/samples for images.

-Alternatively use a local SDK.
+Alternatively, use a local SDK.

 ------------------